 In addition, Amazon is making it easier for brands to be involved in Amazon Live via a new app called Amazon Live Creator which will enable a brand to stream its video content directly to Amazon.com.

-Instagram enables users to livestream with its Instagram Live feature in Instagram Stories and is also currently trialing its new Checkout feature which allows users to browse, shop and pay for products without leaving the app.
-It would not be surprising if the Facebook-owned company also decided to open its platform to livestreaming shopping.
+Instagram enables users to livestream with its Instagram Live feature in Instagram Stories and is also currently trailing its new Checkout feature, which allows users to browse, shop and pay for products without leaving the app.

 Interactive online shopping trips